 open/close all folders

-- Discount Lesbians - She's gay because of the Charm Lord Orlouge's blood in her veins.
+- Discount Lesbians: She's gay (or at least bisexual) because of the Charm Lord Orlouge's blood in her veins.
 In the ending where she gives up her mystic powers, she marries a man.

 - Face–Heel Turn: In the Full Mystic ending.